© Crown copyright 2018

 Yes.
 You should apply for the Class 1 credit for spouses and civil partners of armed forces for periods since 6 April 2010 if you are currently overseas or you recently returned to the UK.

-The Class 1 credit counts towards entitlement to Jobseeker’s Allowance, Employment and Support Allowance, Bereavement Benefits (before 6 April 2017), and the State Pension.
+The Class 1 credit counts towards entitlement to Jobseeker’s Allowance, Employment and Support Allowance and the State Pension.

 You should check whether you are within the time limits to apply for the Class 1 credit.